SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

 \subsection{FIR line emission with \cloudy (step 4)}

-The final step of \sigame v3 is to derive the line emission, having gathered all the necessary information by post-processing the simulation.
+The final step of \sigame v3 is to derive the line emission, having gathered all the necessary information by postprocessing the simulation.
 To this end, we use a library of one-zone \cloudy models that span the parameter ranges listed in Table\,\ref{tab:cloudy_param}.
+As mentioned in Section\,\ref{sec:step2}, the column densities ($\log\,$\NH) in Table\,\ref{tab:cloudy_param} are not actual column densities in the simulations, but a parameter used to set the shape of the spectra.
 For each value of the \FUV flux, the cosmic ray ionization rate $\xi$ is scaled as